 The GATE ARRAY in this situation, receives the HSYNC signal slightly later, which has an impact on the "displayed" length of the HSYNC.

 HSYNC treatment begins with HSYNC-GA treatment, which lasts a maximum of 6 μsec.
-It is on the HSYNC-GA that the monitor synchronizes for each line.
+The monitor synchronizes for each line thanks to the C-HSYNC signal generated during the HSYNC-GA